-FIG. 10.
-Crystal structure for (a) paraelectric and (b) ferroelectric phases of $TbInO_3$.
-The oxygen, indium and terbium atoms are shown in red, pink, and purple colors, respectively.
+FIG. 11.
+Crystal structure (a) for the high-temperature paraelectric and (b) for ferroelectric phases of TbInO3.
+The oxygen, indium, and terbium atoms are shown in red, pink, and purple colors, respectively.
 The black frame indicates the unit cell.
-The oxygen sites of different symmetry are labelled in each case.
-Two Tb sites of different symmetry are labelled in panel (b).
+The oxygen sites of different symmetry are labeled in each case.
+Two Tb sites of different symmetry are labeled in (b).